Kenya Tree Coral Care Guide

 - Grow so rapidly they may overtake some slower growing coral species if you are not careful and do not prune back the growth

-- You may in fact never rid your tank of the kenya tree coral once introduced–they are that prolific
+- You may in fact never rid your tank of the Kenya tree coral once introduced–they are that prolific

 - It may be difficult to keep them in the same place, as Kenya Tree Corals tend to detach and float away, as well as drop buds next to them, and form new colonies;

 The Kenya Tree coral was one of my first coral species.
 For you veteran salties out there, you might cringe when I say this, but I still have the Kenya Tree coral in my current display tank.
-If you are looking for a low maintenance, rapidly growing coral, this is a great choice.
+If you are looking for a type of low maintenance, rapidly growing coral, this is a great choice.